MycroftAI/documentation/_pages/integration-testrunner.md

 and besides "and" also "or" and "not" are supported.
 Likewise the operations “equal”, “notEqual”, “endsWith” and “match” are supported, where match is regular expression matching.

-## Handling skills with side effects
+## Handling Skills with side effects

-As mentioned in the example above, context can be used to make an intent aware that it is the rest runner that is initiating the call.
+As mentioned in the example above, context can be used to make an **Intent** aware that it is the Integration Test Runner that is initiating the call.
 With this knowledge unwanted side effects can be avoided.

-## Executing the integration test runner
+## Executing the Integration Test Runner

-The ```discover_tests.py``` is intended to be run like a python unit test, please refer to https://docs.python.org/2/library/unittest.html.
-Most IDE has an easy way to run unit tests, and create nice structured test reports.
+The ```discover_tests.py``` is intended to be run like a Python unit test, please refer to [https://docs.python.org/2/library/unittest.html](https://docs.python.org/2/library/unittest.html).
+Most IDEs have an easy way to run unit tests, and create nice structured test reports.

-The ```skill_developers_testrunner.py``` is intended to be copied to the skill developers development directory, or directly in the skill directory.
+The ```skill_developers_testrunner.py``` is intended to be copied to the Skill Author's development directory, or directly in the **Skill** directory.
 When run, it will search the directory it is in, and subdirectories, until it finds an ```__init__.py``` file.
 When it does, it will not traverse further down from that directory, but it will search sibling directories.
-In effect, it will only test one skill, if it is run in that skills directory.
+In effect, it will only test one **Skill**, if it is run in that **Skill's** directory.
 The ```skill_developers_testrunner.py``` is just like a unit test.

 ## Troubleshooting tests

 Each message event is tested by the rules.
-When all rules has succeeded the test ends.
-When a rule succeeds the string ”Succeeded” is appended to the rule (see the "Rule status" in the test case output file below).
-During execution, the test runner print the messages received from the skill.
+When all rules have succeeded, the test ends.
+When a rule succeeds, the string ”Succeeded” is appended to the rule (see the "Rule status" in the test case output file below).
+During execution, the test runner prints the messages received from the skill.
 An example test run is shown below (some output has been left out to keep the example short):

 Test case output file:

 ```
 /opt/mycroft/skills/skill-pairing/test/intent/sample1.intent.json
 Test case: {u'intent': {u'DevicePairingPhrase': u'pair my device'}, u'intent_type': u'PairingIntent', u'utterance': u"let's pair my device"}